Vadifire/tAInks/README.md

 # tAInks
-A browser based game where you manage Artificially Intelligent Tanks
+A browser based game where you manage Artificially Intelligent Tanks.